prasanthc41m/ping-extension/README.md

 # GNOME Shell Extension - Ping
 A simple GNOME Shell extension that pings your domain or IP.
+By default this will ping google.com.

 ## Installation
 ### From GNOME Extensions Website